davisvle/davisvle/README.md

 ## 💻 About Me

+- A San Jose State University (SJSU) alumni
+- B.S. in Management Information Systems (MIS)
-I keep a SaaS company running — owning device lifecycle, identity and access management, endpoint security, and the automation that ties it all together.
-I like turning manual, error-prone work into reliable scripts, keeping access clean and least-privilege, and staying audit-ready (SOC 2, HIPAA).
+- I keep a SaaS company running — owning device lifecycle, identity and access management, endpoint security, and the automation that ties it all together.
+I like turning manual, error-prone work into reliable scripts, keeping access clean and least-privilege, and staying audit-ready (SOC 2, HIPAA)

 Open to **Systems Administrator, IT Engineer, and Cloud/IT Operations** roles in the San Jose Bay Area.